samfolo/student-directory/README.md

 ### Remove a cohort from the academy
    - The directory also allows users to remove an existing cohort
-   - When a cohort with students is deleted, its students are distributed randomly across all other existing cohorts
+   - When a cohort with students is deleted, its students are distributed evenly across all other existing cohorts (until any such cohort reaches capacity, at which point the directory will remove it from rotation)
    - Just before deletion, the user is asked to type 'confirm' to ensure their decision is being made consciously
-   - The user cannot delete the last remaining cohort – the students will have nowhere else to go (and under such circumstances they are well within their rights to sue).
+   - The user cannot delete the last remaining cohort – the students will have nowhere else to go (and under such circumstances we have been advised they are well within their rights to sue)
    <img src="README images/option 13.png"/>

 -----------------------------------

 ### Exit program and automatically save your changes to a .csv file
    - The directory saves its data as a CSV file – no need to actively save anything as all your changes are saved upon exit
-   - For more drastic changes i.e. moving a student, deleting a student and removing a cohort) you are prompted at least once to confirm your choice
+   - For more drastic changes (i.e. moving a student, deleting a student and removing a cohort) you are prompted at least once to confirm your choice

 -----------------------------------